awmanoj/awmanoj.github.io/_posts/2016-08-22-simple-service-discovery.md

 * you have to go manually edit this file on each of the instances on which your app runs OR
 * you need to repackage the application and release it.

+Both are painful and error prone.

+Let's now see the scenario if we use consul.

-If we use consul then we can instead create two keys hierarchically: service/redis/cacheA=192.168.1.1:6379 and service/redis/cacheB=192.168.1.2:6379.
+Now, we can instead create two keys: `service/redis/cacheA=192.168.1.1:6379` and `service/redis/cacheB=192.168.1.2:6379`.
 We also remove the config file `db.ini` altogether (or rename it to a `db.ini.sample` for backup).
 We add instead a template file (`go template`) like following:

 file: db.ini.ctmpl
 {% highlight bash %}
+{% raw %}
 [redis]
   cacheA = {{ key service/redis/cacheA }}
   cacheB = {{ key service/redis/cacheB }}

 [mongo]
   ...
+{% endraw %}
 {% endhighlight %}

 Now, on each of the app servers we run a daemon `consul-template` ([download it here](https://github.com/hashicorp/consul-template)) with following format: